For sensitive legal advice regarding family matters, covering Welling, Erith and beyond, call Chancellors Lea Brewer LLP Solicitors on:

 When will a settlement agreement usually arise?

-Claims may arise on recruitment, whilst an employee is still employed by a company or after the employee’s contract of employment has terminated.
+Claims can arise during recruitment, whilst an employee is employed by a company or after the employee’s contract of employment has terminated.
 An agreement will usually be in return for an employee leaving the business, or to settle an existing claim in a way that allows the employee to continue working within the business and to salvage the working relationship.

 They can help bring a dignified end to an employer/employee relationship that has broken down and can prevent the costs and stress of an employment tribunal claim.